CargoPants503/Kyber-2015/README.md

 > [!WARNING]
-> This version of KYBER is not up to date.
-Be on the lookout for the [KYBER V2](https://uplink.kyber.gg/news/features-overview/) update, which has been under private development, with a whole host of new and improved features.
+> This version of KYBER is not directly associated with [KYBER V2](https://uplink.kyber.gg/news/features-overview/), which has been under private development, with a whole host of new and improved features for STAR WARS™ Battlefront™ II (2017).

+This version has been modified to support the creation and hosting of moddable servers for STAR WARS™ Battlefront™ (2015).

 <h1 align="center"><img src="https://kyber.gg/logo2.svg" width="30rem"> Kyber</h1>

-<h4 align="center">Kyber is an Open-Source Private Server tool for STAR WARS™ Battlefront™ II (2017).</h4>
+<h4 align="center">This port of Kyber is an Open-Source Private Server tool for STAR WARS™ Battlefront™ (2015).</h4>
 <br>
 <p align="center">
   <a href="https://twitter.com/BattleDashBR"><img src="https://img.shields.io/badge/Twitter-@BattleDashBR-1da1f2.svg?logo=twitter"></a>